clemak27/linux_setup/README.md

 ## What tools I use

 - i3-gaps
   After using KDE extensivly, I setteled on using i3 as window manager.
-I like the automatic tiling and the configuartion via dotfiles. </p>
+I like the automatic tiling and the configuration via dotfiles. </p>
 - polybar
   Highly customizable status bar.
 Fits i3wm perfectly imo. </p>
 - alacritty